Linuxfabrik/monitoring-plugins/check-plugins/ipmi-sensor/README.md

 Checks IPMI sensor readings (temperature, voltage, fan speed, power, etc.) using ipmitool.
 Alerts when any sensor reports a non-ok status.
 Provides detailed output including current values, thresholds, and sensor states.
 Requires root or sudo.

-**Alerting Logic:**

-* Alerts WARN if a sensor is in "nc" (non-critical) state, meaning it is above or below a non-critical threshold
-* Alerts CRIT if a sensor is in "cr" (critical) state, meaning it is above or below a critical threshold
-* Alerts CRIT if a sensor is in "nr" (non-recoverable) state, indicating possible hardware damage
-* Sensors with status "na" (not available) or "ns" (not specified) are skipped
-* Thresholds are determined by the IPMI hardware itself, not by the check plugin

 **Data Collection:**

 * Executes `ipmitool sensor list` locally or against a remote BMC/iLO via IPMI over LAN